Working Dogs

 Temperament

-The Pyrenean Mastiff has a famously warm and sociable temperament that makes it highly attuned to its family's emotions and moods.
+The Pyrenean Mastiff has an independent, self-sufficient character that makes it highly attuned to its family's emotions and moods.
 The Pyrenean Mastiff is famously gentle and patient with children of all ages, making it a wonderful family dog.
 The Pyrenean Mastiff tends to love the company of other dogs and typically does well in multi-pet households.

 Around strangers, the Pyrenean Mastiff is naturally reserved and can make an effective watchdog.
 The Pyrenean Mastiff barks at a moderate level — enough to alert you, not enough to disturb the neighbours.
 This breed has a low wanderlust potential and is unlikely to roam.
 Prey drive is low, making off-lead exercise relatively safe in open areas.